-- 23-ft lift: raise tubs, showers, pipes, supplies, and other equipment to a second story
+- 23-foot lift: raise tubs, showers, pipes, supplies, and other equipment to a second story

-- 4,500-lb capacity: easily move air conditioning units and boilers around residential or commercial properties
+- 4,500-pound capacity: easily move air conditioning units and boilers around residential or commercial properties

-- 13-horsepower Honda engine: drive the crane and its load virtually anywhere on a job site
+- Gas-powered engine: drive the crane and its load virtually anywhere on a job site

 The result is a job completed faster with less physical labor, keeping labor costs down—and keeping customers happy!
 All of that equals a healthier bottom line for your contracting business.